The A to Z of Babylon 5

 The A to Z of Babylon 5 is a book by David Bassom published by Boxtree.

 Contents

 The A to Z of Babylon 5 is a guide to Babylon 5, listing entries alphabetically from the first two seasons and beginning of the third season of the show.

 Reception

 Matt Bielby reviewed The A to Z of Babylon 5 for Arcane magazine, rating it a 6 out of 10 overall.
 Bielby comments that "It's ideal both for newcomers to the show and for referees developing scenarios for a GURPS-based Babylon 5-themed affair of their own, or for the official Babylon 5 game."
+Neil Jones of Interzone described it as "only for the real Babylon devotees".
+He criticized its photo selection, and general visual design.